kletobias/p2022/_posts/2022-02-16-guessing_game_cpp.md

 ---

 # Guess The Correct Integer Between 1-100
-The user must guess what the integer is, that the program picked beforehand.
+The user must guess what the integer is that the program picked beforehand.
 For every wrong guess, the user gets a hint saying if the input was too high or too low until the correct number is guessed.